Operator NotesAi Operating CadenceAi Operating System

 The Weekly Review That Keeps AI Work From Turning Into Sprawl

-A LifeOS operator note on why recurring AI work needs owners, durable routines, decision logs, drift checks, and a weekly operating review—not just more automations.
+An operator note on why recurring AI work needs owners, durable routines, decision logs, drift checks, and a weekly operating review—not just more automations.

 AI work rarely turns into sprawl all at once.
+It usually arrives as reasonable progress.

-It starts as progress.
 A workflow gets a prompt.
 A recurring job gets scheduled.
 A research pass becomes a template.
 A content review becomes a cadence.
 A pilot gets a dashboard.
 A personal agent starts remembering useful context.

 Then the work keeps accumulating.

-The expensive failure pattern
+The failure pattern

-The failure pattern looks like this:
+The quiet failure looks like this:

 • Useful drafts pile up without a review forum.